-

 · Decode when AI is used effectively versus when it’s used merely to hype

 Never before have businesses felt such excruciating pressure to compete.
 The go-go days of the 1990s turned into the go-sideways days of the 2000’s.
 What’s next?
-While enjoying superlow interest rates and riding a roller coaster stock market, firms have struggled to raise prices, even when their costs go up.
+While enjoying super low interest rates and riding a roller coaster stock market, firms have struggled to raise prices, even when their costs go up.
 China poses a threat but also an opportunity for new sales.
 Loyal customers seem ready to jump to a competitor.
 How can your company or industry survive and thrive?
-Can the Fed keep the economy recovering in the Janet Yellen era?
-Will Congress try yet another “stimulus?”
+Can the Fed keep the economy recovering while Donald Trump and Jerome Powell argue over interest rates?
 Todd Buchholz, who led the White House Energy Strategy, will help you figure out whether OPEC and Russia can tighten energy supplies again or whether a revolution in natural gas will reinvigorate U.S. factories.
 Learn how the “scissors economy” opens up new business and investment opportunities.
 Today might be the very best—or the very worst—time to finance a loan.
 By “connecting the dots” of the world economy, Todd teaches how to anticipate the new trends that open up fresh opportunities for manufacturing, service and technology companies.

-Since September 11, 2001, the world has changed, looking even more dangerous than during the Cold War era when the Soviet Union aimed missiles at the U.S. In just a few weeks during the winter of 2011, the map of the Middle East turned upside down, reposing dictators and replacing them with…who knows?
+Since September 11, 2001, the world has changed, looking even more dangerous than during the Cold War era when the Soviet Union aimed missiles at the U.S. Today, China covets Taiwan, Russia bombs Ukraine, and in the Middle East, Iran and Syria confound the experts.
 Todd Buchholz takes his audience on a world tour to gauge the “hot spots” that threaten us.
 At the same time, though, we must appreciate the successes: the countries that have turned from dictatorships to democracies; the economies that have dumped communism for capitalism.
 Recently, The New York Times editorial page called on Buchholz to make sense of the terrorism threat.
 As a former “point man” for the White House during the Gulf War, Todd Buchholz shows his audience how to handle the risks while keeping hope alive in this expansive keynote speech presentation.

 Business leaders and policymakers take heed – your social, cognitive, and emotional biases (and those of your consumers) will affect your finances.
 Todd Buchholz examines how generational differences, habitual cognitive decisions, and work relationships all operate together to inform market decisions and public choices.